 - A private testnet is running a modified version of Delphi using Tenderbake instead of Emmy+.
 After fixing some observed issues, we plan to make this testnet public.

 So that’s it!
-Tenderbake is BFT-like whereas Emmy+ is Nakamoto-like.
+Tenderbake is classical BFT-like whereas Emmy+ is Nakamoto-like.
 Emmy+ has probabilistic finality making it more live but less safe, whereas Tenderbake has deterministic finality making it more safe but less live.
 Tenderbake also has noticeably quicker time to finality.